-Illustration: A parent company is subpoenaed by the plaintiff in a patent infringement case against its subsidiary.
-The plaintiff requests specific relevant documents regarding the research and development of the allegedly infringing product.
+the research and development of the allegedly infringing product.
 The requested documents are in the possession of the parent company, and the subsidiary does not have control over those documents.
-Therefore, directing the subpoena to the parent company is appropriate and, if the nature of the relationship between the parent and the subsidiary is fully aligned and cooperative, special considerations for coordination in production between the parent and subsidiary may not be necessary because the parent may be incentivized and capable of protecting the subsidiary's interests in the litigation context.
+Therefore, the subpoena should be directed to the parent company, and if the nature of the relationship between the parent and the subsidiary is fully aligned and cooperative, special considerations for coordination in production between the parent and subsidiary may not be necessary because the parent may be incentivized and capable of protecting the subsidiary's interests in the litigation context.

-Were it not for the corporate relationship in the Illustration, the subpoena to the parent would still be appropriate, but the cost-shifting analysis likely would be very different.
+Were it not for the corporate relationship in the Illustration, the subpoena to the parent should still be used, but the unrelated non-party likely would be entitled to greater protection.